maurges/every-rust-gui-library/notes.md

 Hm, so gtk and gtk4 are different crates.
 Which one did I have problems with with other libraries?

+So I don't think I'm going to do it, at least in the near time.
+I need to figure out the gtk3 installation, and then I'm burned out on gtk.
+But let's read the tutorial and see the differences.

+First of all is that view updates are automatically generated from the view macro.
+See, wasn't so fucking hard! the bad part is that it's even more magical, so I don't want to use it even more.
+Oh and the author warns that the code generation is very dumb, sooo.
+So that's good actually?
+Dumb means predictable, means you can rely on it and plan for it.

+Another interesting thing is that there are no factories.
+Are there components at least?
+Hmm, it was already obscure in relm4, so.
+Now it seems to me that everything weird and shitty in relm4 is their own invention.

+Yep, no factories.
+Instead you can manually manipulate the gtk widget tree.
+Alrighty, this is a workable approach.
+But wait, this only works for relm-blessed components that implement ContainerWidget.
+But it has 3 methods and you can implement it for your custom components though, so.

+Ohh, there's a test suite with clicking and observing the widget tree!
+This is neat.

+Nested components are possible.
+It's done in a similar way to relm4, where you put your widget inside a Component, but I don't see the ability to map messages.
+In fact I don't see any outbound messages at all.
+Wait, spoke too soon.
+Those ones I saw were more similar to factory since they are tied to manual creation and container widgets.
+But I found another example of custom components.
+And it seems they are first-class, which is great.
+But the author uses a message instead of calling a method, which is strange.
+I would have kept it similar to gtk widgets and use set_increment as a method.
+I kind of want to play around with it now and see how it works and where it breaks.
+But I also forsee that it will break in the most annoying places and I will be burned out even more.

+So my baseless conjecture from reading the docs is that it's a lot more streamlined and predictable than relm4, and I would suggest you use this if you don't care bout gtk4.
+The tutorial is worse, but the apidocs are better.

 ## Relm4
 Time spent: at least 3 full days